FAQs

 Private Tours are also available upon request.

-Within each season, there are typically two-to-three events each month.
+Within each season, there is one event per month.

-You can also purchase all-access seasonal memberships at the start of each season (Winter, Summer, Fall).
+You can also purchase All-Access Seasonal or Annual Memberships at the start of each season (Winter, Summer, Fall) to attend all events for free.

 You can purchase tickets for individual events on our events page.

-• Every registered runner will receive an email 48 hours and 4 hours prior to the run with meet-up details, the route, and any specific tips for preparing for the run.
+Every registered runner will receive an email 48 hours and 4 hours prior to the run with meet-up details, the route, and any specific tips for preparing for the event.

 If you'd like to purchase online, please use our Bookshop.org affiliate shop.